Tenant A/C EFFICIENCY, AIR FILTERS, AND TENANT RESPONSIBILITY

 We provide detailed Move-in and Move-out Inventory forms for proper documentation of the condition of your rental.

-All deposits that are retained by us are kept in a FDIC insured bank.
+All deposits that are retained by us are kept in an FDIC-insured bank.

 When you sign your lease, you meet with your property manager to go over all parts of the lease to ensure that everyone is aware of their responsibilities under the lease.